-The traffic accident constitutes a problem of increasing interest in the field of public health.
+The traffic accident may be regarded as a public health problem.

-In the Americas, deaths due to accidents are on the increase.
-In some countries they may account for as much as 40 per cent of all accidental deaths and rank among the first 10 causes of death.
-For certain age groups, they constitute the first cause of death.
-In some countries with high vehicular densities the rate for accidental deaths is surpassed only by mortality due to heart disease, malignant tumors, vascular lesions, and pneumonia and influenza.
+In the Americas, traffic accidents in some countries may account for as much as 40% of all accidental deaths and rank among the first ten causes of mortality.
+Indeed, for certain age groups, they stand as the number one cause of death.
+In some countries with high vehicular densities the rate for accidental deaths is surpassed only by mortality associated with heart disease, malignant tumors, vascular lesions, and pneumonia and influenza.

 For every traffic accident death there are from 10 to 35 persons, depending on the rates in the various countries, whose health is temporarily or permanently impaired.

 Adolescents and young adults are the groups affected most seriously.

 Traffic accidents are often the result of the defective social behavior of one or more individuals.

-They may also occur as a result of physical or mental changes that persons undergo because of an acute or chronic disease or a state of intoxication, emotional tension, neurosis, or psychoses.
+They may also occur as a result of physical or mental changes that persons undergo because of an acute or chronic disease or a state of intoxication, emotional tension, neurosis, or psychosis.